SophieCharlotteK/AtomicChessOS-1/src/src_ci/README.md

 For this setup, the server is a virtual machine hosted on AWS (Amazon Web Service).
 Here is used a `AWS EC2 t3.2xlarge` instance.
 This instance type offers 8 cpu threads and 32GiB of RAM.
 The Harddrive-Storage is here not important, the network troughput too.
 As virtual machine base image (OS), we choose Amazon Linux which is based on Debian Linux.
-It has a basic setup and preinstall applications like Docker and it is also hardened about remote root access.
+It has a basic setup and ships with preinstalled applications like Docker, it is also hardened about remote root access.

 This virtual machine is used to host the Jenkins Master, Build-Agents and the ATC_Server.